-

 (2) Suspicious instrument. – An instrument submitted for registration for which the register of deeds has found any of the following:

-c.
-The document does not conform to registration requirements established by the laws of this State.
+b.
+The instrument does not conform to registration requirements established by the laws of this State.

 (3) Trusted submitter. – Includes all of the following:

 a.
-A title insurance company as described in Article 26 of Chapter 28 of the General Statutes.
+A title insurance company as described in Article 26 of Chapter 28 of the General Statutes or its authorized agent.

 b.
-An attorney licensed to practice in this State.
+An attorney licensed to practice in this State or their authorized agent.

-(1) If an individual who is not a trusted submitter or an authorized agent of a trusted submitter presents an instrument to the register of deeds for registration in person, the register of deeds shall require the individual to produce a government‑issued photographic identification card for inspection by the register of deeds before registering the instrument.
-The register of deeds must record the name and address of such person, as the information appears on the identification card, in a record to be kept by the register of deeds, along with the official records book and page number or instrument number of the instrument registered in connection to the production of the identification card.
+(1) If an individual who is not a trusted submitter presents an instrument to the register of deeds for registration in person, the register of deeds shall require the individual to produce a government‑issued photographic identification card for inspection by the register of deeds before registering the instrument.
+The register of deeds must record the name, address, identification card number, and expiration date as the information appears on the identification card, in a record to be kept by the register of deeds, along with the official records book and page number or instrument number of the instrument registered in connection to the production of the identification card.
 Such a record may not be made available for viewing on the register of deeds' official public website but shall be made available for public inspection and copying as required by the public records laws of this State.

-(2) If an individual who is not a trusted submitter or an authorized agent of a trusted submitter presents an instrument in the form of an electronic document, as defined in G.S.
-47‑16.3(2), to the register of deeds, as provided by Article 1A of Chapter 47 of the General Statutes, the register of deeds shall require the individual to submit a photocopy of a government‑issued photographic identification card before registering the instrument.
+(2) If an individual who is not a trusted submitter as defined in this section presents an instrument in the form of an electronic document, as defined in G.S.
+47‑16.3(2), to the register of deeds, as provided by Article 1A of Chapter 47 of the General Statutes, the register of deeds shall require the individual to submit a photocopy of his or her government‑issued photographic identification card before registering the instrument.
 The register of deeds must note on the photocopy of the identification card the official records book and page number or instrument number assigned to the instrument registered in connection to the submission of the photocopy of the identification card and retain the photocopy of such identification card in a record to be kept by the register of deeds.
 Such a record may not be made available for viewing on the register of deeds' official public website but shall be made available for public inspection and copying as required by the public records laws of this State.
-However, a person who submits a photocopy of his or her identification card under this subsection may redact from the photocopy of such identification card before submission all of the information he or she does not wish to be made public, except for his or her name, address, photograph, birthdate, and ID expiration date.
+However, a person who submits a photocopy of his or her government‑issued photographic identification card under this subsection may redact from the photocopy of such identification card before submission all of the information he or she does not wish to be made public, except for his or her name, address, photograph, identification card number, and expiration date.

 (c) Refusing to Register. – Notwithstanding any other provision to the contrary in this Chapter, the register of deeds shall refuse to register an instrument if one of the following occurs:

-(3) The individual presenting the instrument for registration is not a trusted submitter or an authorized representative of a trusted submitter and the name on the government‑issued photographic identification card presented by the individual pursuant to subsection (b) of this section does not match the name of the grantor or conveying party in the instrument presented for registration.
+(2) The individual presenting the instrument for registration is not a trusted submitter, and the name on the government‑issued photographic identification card presented by the individual pursuant to subsection (b) of this section does not match the name of the grantor or conveying party in the instrument presented for registration.

 (e) Notice of Requirements. – The register of deeds shall provide notice of the identity verification requirement described in subsection (b) of this section on the register of deeds' official public website.